Smart Lock Audio Recognition

 Data Collection

-1. Starting with Data Capture Lab
+1. Starting with the Data Studio

 • If you have already collected your sensor data, you can import them into the SensiML server following these steps.

 • If you are about to collect new data, please first consult with the Supported Devices section in the left menu bar of the SensiML documentation and flash the proper Data Collection Firmware to the device.
-If you don’t find your device in the list, please refer to this page to learn how to integrate your data into the Data Capture Lab.
+If you don’t find your device in the list, please refer to this page to learn how to integrate your data into the Data Studio.

 1. Download the project

-SensiML DCL User Interface Project Upload
+SensiML Data Studio User Interface Project Upload

 1. Click on the Project Explorer button in the top left navigation bar to view and open files in the project

-SensiML DCL User Interface Project Explorer
+SensiML Data Studio User Interface Project Explorer

 1. You have the option to switch between different labeling sessions.
 In this example, each capture file is devoted to a particular event.
 We also set aside a set of shorter capture files for testing and validation purposes.

-SensiML DCL User Interface Switch Labeling Sessions
+SensiML Data Studio User Interface Switch Labeling Sessions

 For clarity, we have generated two manual labeling sessions, i.e. m8000 and m8000_test, the former is used to annotate the files for the purpose of training, and the latter is dedicated for annotation of the test/validation files.